boaz-jan/gradle-autowrapper-plugin/README.md

 ## Road Map
-- [ ] Add an "only enforce" mode in which the plugin does no regenerate the wrapper to the required version
+- [ ] Add an "only enforce" mode in which the plugin does not regenerate the wrapper to the required version
 - [ ] Add a simplified way to create a distribution locator which will provide a simple way to access custom mirrors for the Gradle binaries
 - [ ] Add a locator for obtaining a centralized Gradle version instead of a per build script version
 - [ ] Add cli override to some of the properties